ofirgall/learn-nvim/chapters/09-code-navigation.md

 One of them is telescope which is a framework to search, preview and pick.

 Some of the features:
-* You can live-grep across the project with it, equilievent to CTRL+SHIFT+F in a "modern" IDE.
+* You can live-grep across the project with it, equivalent to CTRL+SHIFT+F in a "modern" IDE.
-* You can find a file, equilievent to CTRL+p in a "modern" IDE.
+* You can find a file, equivalent to CTRL+p in a "modern" IDE.
-* You can find all the definitions of a function with it (using LSP), equilievent to F12 in a "modern" IDE.
+* You can find all the definitions of a function with it (using LSP), equivalent to F12 in a "modern" IDE.
 * You can find all the references/implementations/type definitions with it (using LSP).
 * You can live grep a local/workspace symbols (functions), using LSP ofc.

-Your preconfigured configruation prorablly has it installed and binded to keys already, make sure you know how to use it and configure it to your taste, its very very useful.
+Your preconfigured configuration probably has it installed and binded to keys already, make sure you know how to use it and configure it to your taste, its very very useful.

 ## LSP Goodies
 * [LSP Saga](https://github.com/glepnir/lspsaga.nvim) UI for LSP "hover" and rename and code actions (hints).